Pioneer

 Tom Martin (Bayfield-Nares)

 Tom joined the GBA Board in 1990 and was an active Board member for 13 years.
-While he Chaired a long-range planning committee for part of this time, his main contribution was as a member and long time Chair of GBA’s Boating Committee.
-During his tenure that Committee worked with government and other stakeholders to establish Canada wide boating regulations, an outer boat channel on the Bay and the first Cottagers-Boaters Code of Conduct.
+While he Chaired a long-range planning committee for part of this time, his main contribution was as a member and long-time Chair of GBA’s Boating Committee.
+During his tenure, that Committee worked with the government and other stakeholders to establish Canada-wide boating regulations, an outer boat channel on the Bay and the first Cottagers-Boaters Code of Conduct.

 Mary Muter (Wah-Wah-Taysee)